February 29, 2020, 11 a.m. – 5 p.m.

 At 3 p.m. in the Robins Foundation Theater, join Barbara Hamm Lee, host of WHRO/WHRV’s “Another View,” a weekly call-in radio talk show that discusses today’s topics from an African-American perspective, for a panel discussion and audience talk-back on “Talking about Race in Mixed Race Spaces.”
 This topic resonates in museums, schools, workplaces, and on social media.
 Join the conversation that examines how to engage about race in ways that further understanding, whether in the context of history or the modern day.

 Throughout the day, space will be available for local organizations promoting and empowering the black community to host a community table to share their stories and literature or special activities.
 African-American artists and vendors also are encouraged to apply for space during the event.

 About Jamestown Settlement

 All daytime performances, activities and speaker presentations during this special event are included with museum admission: $17.50 for adults, $8.25 for ages 6-12, and free for children under 6.
-Residents of York County, James City County and the City of Williamsburg, including College of William and Mary students, receive free admission with proof of residency.
-A value-priced combination ticket with the American Revolution Museum at Yorktown is $26.00 for adults and $12.50 for ages 6-12.
-A separate ticket is required to attend the evening concert and can be purchased for $20 at bit.ly/after-angelo.
+Residents of James City County, York County and the City of Williamsburg, including William & Mary students, receive free admission with proof of residency.
+A value-priced combination ticket with the American Revolution Museum at Yorktown is $27.50 for adults and $13.50 for ages 6-12.

 For more information, call (888) 593-4682 toll-free or (757) 253-4838.